raul1991/diver.js/README.md

 Dives deep into the DOM and dumps it as a js object.

 # How it works ?
 It works by accepting a root-node-id and an empty object.
-Now it traverses the complete tree and translates every leaf node having an id and a name into its corresponding object literal notation.
+Now it traverses the complete tree and translates every leaf node having a name into its corresponding object literal notation.
 The name of the leaf node would be translated into an object key and its value will be that key's value.
 It is important to note that "Select" html element is an exception to the aforementioned criteria.
 The name attribute on the select element will be taken as the key and the selected option would be taken as it's value.
 # Attributes supported by the library
 | Attribute |                   Value                   |                                                                          Use With                                                                          |